Close

 b) Consolidated Numbers

-` 28,799 crore as against ` 21,644 crore in the previous year.
-The details of the performance of the Company's subsidiaries are covered below in point 17 of this Report.
+At the consolidated level, the revenue stood at Rs 40,575 crore as against Rs 28,799 crore in the previous year.
+The details of the performance of the Company's subsidiaries are covered below in point 15 of this Report.

-Considering the excellent performance of the Company during the last financial year, the Board of Directors are pleased to recommend the payment of dividend on equity shares at the rate of 750% (i.e. ` 7.50 per equity share of ` 1 each), subject to approval by the shareholders, at the ensuing Annual General Meeting ("AGM") and payment is subject to deduction of tax at source as may be applicable.
-This payment represents a dividend payout ratio of 30.8%.
-The Dividend Distribution Policy, as amended by the Board at its meeting held on 29th April 2021, is annexed as Annexure-III to this Report.
+Considering the excellent performance of the Company during the last financial year, the Board of Directors are pleased to recommend a dividend on equity shares at the rate of 1000% (i.e., Rs 10 per equity share of Rs 1 each), for the financial year ended 31st March 2023 subject to approval by the Shareholders, at the ensuing Annual General Meeting (AGM) and payment is subject to deduction of tax at source as may be applicable.
+This payment represents a dividend payout ratio of 26.6%.
+The total dividend on equity shares for the financial year 2022-23, if approved by the Shareholders would aggregate to approximately Rs 888 crore.
+The dividend, subject to the approval of Shareholders at the ensuing AGM would be paid to the Members whose names appear in the Register of Members as on the Book Closure date.
+The Dividend

 ICRA maintained the Company's long term rating of AAA with stable outlook.
 The Company continues to optimise its efficiency in inventory management and cash flow by selling excessive bullion as and when necessary.

-The details relating to deposits, covered under Chapter V of the Act are as under: (a) accepted during the year: ` 2,701 crore (b) remained unpaid or unclaimed as at the end of the year: ` 1,574 crore
+The details relating to Deposits, covered under Chapter V of the Act are as under:

-There are no deposits that have been accepted by the Company that are not in compliance with the requirements of Chapter V of the Act.
+There are no Deposits that have been accepted by the Company that are not in compliance with the requirements of Chapter V of the Act.

 There have been no material changes and commitments for the likely impact affecting financial position between the end of the financial year and the date of the Report.